If the equations are not displayed correctly, please use the desktop view

 We can use this principle as,

-The third step is solving with node voltages.
-Applying KCL to n – 1 non reference node, we obtain n – 1 simultaneous equations such as Equations.(5) and (6) or (7) and (8).
+The fourth step is solving with node voltages.
+Applying KCL to n – 1 non reference node, we obtain n – 1 simultaneous equations.

-For the circuit in Figure.(2) we solve Equations.(5) and (6) or (7) and (8) to get the node voltages v1 and v2 using any standard method such as substitution method, elimination method, Cramer’s rule, or matrix inversion.
+For the circuit in example above, we solve all the equations to get the node voltages v1 and v2 using any standard method such as substitution method, elimination method, Cramer’s rule, or matrix inversion.

-For example Equations.(7) and (8) will use matrix form as
+For now we will use matrix form as

 which can be solved to get v1 and v2.